syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 # Getting Started

-The similar steps are followed for integrating the Syncfusion controls into MVC 3, MVC 4 , MVC 5 & MVC6 applications, the only thing that makes it a little bit different is the reference assemblys version chosen for each of the target MVC application.
+The similar steps are followed for integrating the Syncfusion controls into MVC 3, MVC 4 , MVC 5 & MVC6 applications, the only thing that makes it a little bit different is the reference assemblies version chosen for each of the target MVC application.

 There are two ways for embedding our controls into ASP.NET MVC application: